Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

 As the eighth element in the periodic table, oxygen possesses a nucleus that strongly binds its outer electrons.
 Despite the significant Coulomb repulsion between electrons, the oxygen nucleus, with strong attraction to electrons, robustly holds its eight electrons in the $1s^22s^2p^4$ configuration.
 Moreover, oxygen can accept two additional electrons to make its $2p$ orbital fully occupied, forming a closed electron shell of $1s^22s^2p^6$ (O$^{2-}$).
-However, in the case of isolated atoms, this process is completely forbidden.
-On the contrary, in ionic oxides, although the O$^-$ anion is easily formed to repel electrons, the strong ionic bonding and strong attraction of oxygen nucleus to electrons will drive the O$^-$ anion to capture 0-1 additional electron to form higher valence anion O$^{x-}$ ($1<x\leq2$).
+However, in the case of isolated atoms, this process is completely forbidden, indicating O$^{2-}$'s instability (see End Matter (EM))~\cite{Atkins2010}.
+On the contrary, in ionic oxides, although the O$^-$ anion is easily formed to repel electrons, the strong ionic bonding and strong attraction of oxygen nucleus to electrons will drive the O$^-$ anion to capture 0-1 additional electron to form higher valence anion O$^{x-}$ (1$< \leq$2).